andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 ## Running Queries

-Running a query from the command line and combining the output with `grep` is powerful.
+Running a query from the command line allows us to script operations.

-Here is quick search of the "customers" table for content like columns, containing "email":
+Here is quick search of the "customers" table content for text that matches "email":

 ``` bash
 psql -U andy -d company_stuff \
   -c "\d customers" | grep email
 ```

+This is a quick way to check whether the table has a column named "email."

 Running ad hoc queries and commands is useful for scripting operations.